sweattep/modern_quotes/README.md

 >This is a conclusion revolting alike to common sense and common experience.
 Besides there is good reason to suspect a political motive for the charge.
 A motive other than the one they would have the world believe.
 It comes in close connection with the effort now being made to disfranchise the colored man.
 It comes from men who regard it innocent to lie

+>This is a big deal because it challenges the traditional Western idea that classical art was just plain white marble and shows how important colour was to ancient Greek artists.

 >must be the devil...can't be rockefeller

 >we willfully remain the humble servants of every one else's iDEAS except our own